Hydrogen Water Bottles vs Tablets: Which Is Better in 2025? (Complete Buyer's Guide)

 - Taste Issues: Many users report an unpleasant taste or aftertaste.

-Hydrogen Water Bottles
+Hydrogen Water Bottle

 - Convenience: Ready-to-use after the initial electrolysis cycle (typically 5-7 minutes).